 CLICK HERE TO SEE MORE PHOTOS: CT17C

 Bruno Delgrange Close Contact Saddle.
 Stamped 17” and is typical for this brand, runs small, measuring approximately 16 ¾”, so may work for a rider who takes a 16.5 or 17 in other brands.
 This is the Partition model (which was also known as the PJ Pro at the time when this saddle was made, when Delgrange and PJ were one company), which has features including a slightly more forward flap position and a cutaway flap design at the bottom of the flap to maximize contact through the lower leg.
 Features medium-large blocks (front and back) for increased stability of the leg, which is especially helpful as the jumps get larger.
 Tree is best suited for wide ponies or horses, with a measurement of approximately 5” between the two dots under the pommel.
 Flap measures approximately 13” from the top of the stirrup bar to the bottom of the flap and approximately 13 ¼” in width at the widest point.
 This is an older model and in very good condition for its age.
+I see faint cosmetic wrinkle on seat leather.
 This saddle was made in France by Delgrange, back when Delgrange and PJ were one company.
 (They are now separate companies; this saddle is comparable to Delgrange saddles still made today, as opposed to the PJs made today which are made differently.)
 Delgrange saddles retail around $4,000+.
-This is an amazing “needle in the haystack” find for someone who desired the performance of a top French brand at a budget price point. $1295
+This is an amazing “needle in the haystack” find for someone who desired the performance of a top French brand at a budget price point. $1295 SOLD

 CLICK HERE TO SEE MORE PHOTOS: DG37C

 Devoucoux Biarritz 17.5 Close Contact Saddle.
 Seat measures true to size.
 Soft, supple leather as you would expect from a top brand like Devoucoux.
 Padded flap.
 Flap is long (3) length, regular position.
 Flap measures approximately 13 ½” from the top of the stirrup bar to the bottom of the tree and approximately 13 1/4” in width at the widest point.
 Tree is regular, measuring approximately 4 ¼” between the dots and suitable for fitting a range of different horses.
 Features front and back blocks.
 Comes with both billet guards.
 Comes with original Devoucoux cotton cover.
 I see overall wear throughout.
 If you have “champagne taste on a beer budget” my best recommendation is to look for a saddle like this one that is in a top brand and has higher mileage so you can get it at a more affordable price than usual.
 I see creases in the panels, which Devoucoux tells us are merely from age but not a structural concern that would necessitate repair or replacement (we have that in writing from Devoucoux, available for your reference).
 Great opportunity to get the performance of a Devoucoux at a less costly price than the same model new.
 Made in 2002.
-Cost new starts at around $4600 and up plus wait time. $1895 OUT ON TRIAL
+Cost new starts at around $4600 and up plus wait time. $1895 SOLD

 CLICK HERE TO SEE MORE PHOTOS: DV70C